-If you’re tied to school holidays, keen to miss the monsoon season or hoping to snag an off-season bargain, read our month-by-month guide on where to go on holiday when.
+Tied to school holidays, keen to miss the monsoon season or hoping for an off season deal?

 The days are getting longer and sunnier in Europe.
 It’s balmy beach weather down south so it’s time to get out on the water, or head into the hills for biking and hiking before the crushing heat and crowds descend.
 In Southern and East Africa, the rains have subsided, the landscape is green, and large herds of animals emerge to drink at the rivers and watering holes.
 In Borneo, the dry season makes trekking in the jungle that much more comfortable.
 Where not to go?
 Mainland Southeast Asia is drenched in monsoon rains at this time of year, while much of the Caribbean is wet, hot and humid.

 The icy waters of the Arctic are accessible to small ship cruises for a short window in June and July.
 This isn’t time for the Northern Lights but visiting the Arctic in June is a real adventure: you’ll be housed on a former working ship so there’ll be few frills, but plenty of thrills – you’ll be able to spot polar bears, walruses and seals.

 This is the driest time of the year in Borneo, with average temperatures of 29°C, making rainforest hikes much more pleasant and increasing your chances of spotting orangutans in the wild, when they emerge to pick fruit off the trees in wild tracts of forest.
 For marine wildlife lovers, this is also the time to see green and hawksbill turtles at the coast.